jprusik/pure-css-background-scrolling/README.md

 Limitations
 -----------
-* IE & Opera do not yet support animation/@keyframe
+* IE does not yet support animation/@keyframe
 * Depending on implementation, method can be process intensive

 License